-- v.
-No more than 5% of the State Investments portfolio shall be invested in long-term obligations of any one corporation or limited liability company as defined by Section 6.0(h) of this Policy; - vi.
-No more than 10% of the State Investments portfolio shall be invested in municipal securities issued by counties or municipal corporations of the State of Illinois as defined by Section 6.0(e) of this Policy; - vii.
-No more than 3% of the State Investments portfolio shall be invested in any single issuer of municipal securities issued by counties or municipal corporations of the State of Illinois as defined by Section 6.0(e) of this Policy; - viii.
-If invested in more than 3 prime money market funds, then no more than 33% of the portfolio's investments to prime money market funds may be placed with any one prime money market fund option; - ix.
-No more than /4 of 1% of the State Investments portfolio shall be invested in foreign government securities, not to exceed a five (5) year maturity, as defined in Section 6.0(h) of this Policy; - x.
-No more than 55% of the State Investments portfolio shall be allocated to investments greater than two (2) years and less than or equal to three (3) years; - xi.
-No more than 30% of the State Investments portfolio shall be allocated to investments greater than three (3) years and less than or equal to four (4) years, not including foreign government securities; - xii.
-No more than 15% of the State Investments portfolio shall be allocated to investments greater than four (4) years and less than or equal to five (5) years; - xiii.
-No more than 10% of the State Investments portfolio shall be allocated to investments greater than five (5) years and no less than or equal to ten (10) years; and - xiv.
-There shall be no limit to the percentage of the State Investments portfolio that may be allocated to investments with a 0- to 2-year maturity band.
+- viii.
+If invested in more than three (3) prime money market funds, then no more than twenty-five percent (25%) of the portfolio's investments to prime money market funds may be placed with any one (1) prime money market fund option; - ix.
+No more than three-fourths of one percent (/4 of 1%) of the State Investments portfolio shall be invested in foreign government securities, not to exceed a five (5) year maturity, as defined in Section 6.0(h) of this Policy; - x.
+No more than fifty-five percent (55%) of the State Investments portfolio shall be allocated to investments greater than two (2) years and less than or equal to three (3) years; - xi.
+No more than (thirty percent) 30% of the State Investments portfolio shall be allocated to investments greater than three (3) years and less than or equal to four (4) years, not including foreign government securities; - xii.
+No more than (twenty percent) 20% of the State Investments portfolio shall be allocated to investments greater than four (4) years and less than or equal to five (5) years; - xiii.
+No more than (fifteen percent) 15% of the State Investments portfolio shall be allocated to investments greater than five (5) years and no less than or equal to ten (10) years; and - xiv.
+There shall be no limit to the percentage of the State Investments portfolio that may be allocated to investments with a zero to two-year (0- to 2) maturity band.

-The Treasurer and the Chief Investment Officer, with the assistance of the Investment Policy Committee, shall establish a system of internal controls and written operational procedures that shall be documented and filed with the Treasurer's Chief Internal Auditor for review.
+The Treasurer and the Chief Investment Officer, or anyone else deemed appropriate by the Treasurer with the assistance of the Investment Policy Committee, shall establish a system of internal controls and written operational procedures that shall be documented and filed with the Treasurer's Chief Internal Auditor for review.
 The controls shall be designed to prevent the loss of public funds arising from fraud, employee error, misrepresentation by third parties, unanticipated changes in financial markets, or imprudent actions by authorized investment officers.